-Working a side gig that can be performed in your spare time can seriously pay off in the future, especially when you consider some side hustles can earn you an extra $500 a month or more .
+Working a side gig that can be performed in your spare time can seriously pay off in the future, especially when you consider that the average side hustle can bring in extra $500 a month or more .

 6. Include Real Estate in Your Portfolio

-There’s no one best way to save for retirement—sometimes a multi-pronged approach is the right way to go.
-If you already have a budget and an emergency savings account, and you’re maxing out your contributions to your 401k or IRA, then adding real estate could be another way to diversify your portfolio.
+There’s no one best way to save for retirement—sometimes a multi-pronged approach can work best.
+If you already have a budget and an emergency savings account, and you’re maxing out your contributions to your 401(k) or IRA, then adding real estate could be another way to diversify your portfolio.

 In general, it’s good to not think of a primary residence as an investment.
 (Though someday, you could decide to rent the home for income, live in it as a paid-off asset, or sell it to cash in.)
 Instead, to dip your toe into real estate investing without taking out a second mortgage, you can consider a real estate investment trust, or REIT.

 REITs pool investor assets to purchase or finance a portfolio of properties such as shopping malls, hospitals, or office parks.

 A REIT essentially allows investors to own a slice without having to buy the whole pie.
 There are, of course, risks that come along with REITs—in addition to typical market risks, REITs are also significantly impacted by real estate prices.
 They can also potentially generate a negative return when interest rates rise.

 Diversifying your retirement portfolio can be a great way to invest for retirement.
 One way to do that is with an automated investment account like SoFi Invest®.
 With SoFi Invest, you can personalize your investments by setting targeted goals for your current age, project when you want to retire, and get advice from an actual human being on how to get there.